through Global Volunteerism

 We’re in the business of connecting people.

-Learning Enterprises is an entirely student-run 501(c)(3) Not-For-Profit organization that began as a way of connecting people who had expertise to share and time to spare.
+Learning Enterprises is an entirely student-run 501(c)(3) Not-For-Profit organization that began as a way of connecting people who had the expertise to share and time to spare.
 Volunteers, most of whom were college students, had their summers free and wanted to spend it in a meaningful way.
 The students in underserved communities -- many of them rural villages in developing countries -- also had their summers free, and these communities had a felt need for extra English language classes.
 To create a mutually beneficial program, someone just needed to connect the two parties, and that is what Learning Enterprises does every summer.
 The volunteers travel to the underserved community, and the local communities take them into their families, providing meals, room and board for an average of six weeks.
 In exchange, the volunteers teach English in local schools for an average of 20 hours/week.
 The program operates on the goodwill and trust between the volunteers and the people they teach.
 Learning Enterprises facilitates this meeting by screening host communities and families as well as preparing the volunteers to teach and become acclimated to a different culture.
 Learning Enterprises is centered on the idea of connecting people.

 You control your experience.

 In the classroom, you have control.
 We give you the tools to teach, but you are responsible for developing a curriculum that best suits your class.
 Our goal is to increase communication, and you decide on the best method to do that.
-You are encouraged to bring your own flare and skills to teaching.
+You are encouraged to bring your flair and skills to teaching.
 If you want to write songs for your students to sing, do it!
-If you have a knack for art, and want to incorporate it into your lessons, you’re free to do so.
+If you have a knack for art and want to incorporate it into your lessons, you’re free to do so.

 While you do have a set work schedule, your free time is yours.
 However, we encourage all volunteers to spend as much time as possible with their host families, students, and communities, as it often provides the most meaningful experiences for everyone.